DriftingOtter/Typr.GUI/README.md

 Typr is an interactive touch typing learning application designed to improve your typing skills and boost productivity.
 Whether you're a beginner or looking to refine your touch typing abilities, Typr offers a structured set of lessons to enhance your typing speed and accuracy.

+> This is my first full stack application utilizing python (flet) as frontend, MariaDB as backend/storage, and custom made OttrDBM as api to unify communication between ends.

 ## Features

 - **Structured Lessons:** Typr provides lessons to learn and practice touch typing, starting from the basics to more advanced exercises.